Indira Gandhi Sports Stadium

 Indira Gandhi Sports Stadium, home of Kabali FC is a main sports stadium in union territory of Puducherry in India.
-The stadium has facilities of football and hockey field, apart from the facilities of indoor stadium.
+The stadium has facilities of football and hockey field, apart from the facilities of Indoor arena.

 The stadium has hosted several state and national level sports events and tournaments.
 The stadium is owned and managed by Pondicherry State Sports Council.